Skip to main content

 • For a pre-service appeal, the plan should decide within 30 days.

-What can I do if my first Medicare appeal is denied?
+What can I do if my first appeal is denied?

-If your appeal is denied at the first level, you have the right to continue appealing.
-People whose appeals are initially denied may find success at later stages of the process.
+If your appeal is denied at the first level, you have the right to continue appealing!
+Individuals whose appeals are at first denied, may find their appeals are successful at later stages of the process.
 Instructions for how to file your next appeal will be on the notice of denial you receive.
-Remember that each level has its own timeframe for when you must file an appeal and when you should receive a decision, so make sure you are filing in a timely manner.
+Remember that each level has its own timeframe for when you must file an appeal and when you should receive a decision, so ensure you are filing in a timely manner.

-TIP: In later levels of appeal (such as if your appeal is with the Office of Medicare Hearings and Appeals [OMHA], the Council, or the Federal District Court), you may wish to talk a lawyer for help.
-While you’re not required to have representation, these later levels of appeal can be more complex, and expert assistance can be useful.
+TIP: In later levels of appeal (such as if your appeal is with the Office of Medicare Hearings and Appeals [OMHA], the Council, or the Federal District Court), you may wish to consult a lawyer for assistance.
+While it is not required that you have representation, these later levels of appeal can be more complex, and expert assistance can be useful.

 See the infographic below for an illustration of the appeals process.